 - Dedicated developer team

-Social media is a great place to post your vacancy information.
+Social media is a great place to post your vacancy information for developers.
 There are many groups where you can post your job vacancy details.
 Similarly, you can run ads on social media relevant to your business.
 For instance, you can run Linkedin ads to reach professionals and experts in different fields.
-Social media works for finding offshore team too.
+Social media works for finding offshore teams too.
 You can easily target your ads to the countries from where you seek the service.

-c.
-Find developers at co-working spaces
+Search Developers at co-working spaces

 - Tech conferences

-- Meetups and hackathons
+- Meetup platform and hackathons

 - Personal network

-B. For the offshore team
+B. For the freelance team

 Find developers through staff augmentation company

 Have you heard about Upwork?
 Or Fiver?
 If yes, then you know these are the freelancing sites where different freelancers work on the project.
 The project assigned here is temporary.
 However, that’s not the part of our concern.
 You can find tons of freelance developers on freelance portals.
 You can contact and hire the one whose work impresses you.

-c.
 Find developers through local software agencies

-1. Is the person smarter than you?
+1. Is the developer smarter than you?

-3. What is their flexibility level with programming languages and tools?
+3. What is the developer’s flexibility level with programming languages and tools?

 5. Make sure you have another person in an interview to give an unbiased opinion

 Coding can be repetitive and boring to someone who isn’t passionate about it.
 However, someone who is passionate about coding will be happy to work overtime and give 100%.
 Because you know they are doing what they love.
 And work is fun when you’re doing something you love.
 Otherwise, you can see them start making excuses to not come to the office or why they didn’t complete the work in time.
-So, it better to find and hire someone who is passionate about coding and is eager to learn more.
+So, it is better to find and hire someone passionate about coding and is eager to learn more.

-9. Do they write messy codes?
+9. Does the developer write messy codes?

-A person might be highly skilled and write algorithms which are amazing.
-But if the written codes are messy then it’s basically useless.
-Because nobody can understand what the person is trying to do.
-And suppose the person resigns tomorrow and you hire a new person to take over the job then it would be a total nightmare for the new recruit to look and understand the messy code.
-In this way, the whole code becomes waste and chances are it has to be written once again.
+A person might be highly skilled and write algorithms.
+But if the written codes are messy, then it’s useless.
+Because nobody can understand what the person is trying to do, and suppose the person resigns tomorrow.
+You hire a new person to take over the job; then, it would be a total nightmare for the recruit to understand the messy code.
+In this way, the whole code becomes a waste, and chances are it has to be written once again.